human-nature-lab/breadboard-website/docs/v/2.3.2/dialogs/the-amt-assignments-dialog.md

 #### HIT Lifetime
 The HIT lifetime determines how long the the HIT will be available for workers to accept it.
 Generally, the majority of workers tend to reserve and join the game within the first few minutes of the HIT being available.
 After a few minutes the rate of players joining generally goes to zero.

+### Creating Payment HITs
+These are one-time HITs usually used to resolve some payment conflict with a worker.
+A Payment HIT is created via the *Create Payment HITs* tab and can be applied to multiple workers at the same time.
+1. Enter each worker ID on separate lines in the *Worker IDs* textbox
+2. Enter a reason for creating the Payment HIT
+3. Enter a reward for the HIT in dollars
+4. Click *Create Payment HITs*

+One HIT will be created for each *Worker ID* that was placed in the *Worker IDs* textbox

 After you have run an experiment using AMT workers open the AMT Assignments dialog.
 You will see a list of experiment instances, if the experiment instance has an associated HIT there will be a "Get Assignments" button.
 Press the button to view the currently submitted assignments. **Note: It may take a few minutes for your players to submit their assignments, particularly if you have provided them with a survey or comment box at the end of the game.**

 The displayed Assignments table will provide the following information: